pabs97/foodtruck/README.md

 Installers https://nodejs.org/en/download/

 ### Installing ###
-Go to project directory in Terminal
+Go to project directory in Terminal and run `npm install`
-`npm install`

 ## Running ##
-Enter the command
+Enter the command `node index.js`
-`node index.js`

 The program will output 10 food trucks at a time.
 Enter 'n' to see the next 10.